-Use of proceeds We intend to use the net proceeds of this offering to continue work toward regulatory approval of our product in the United States, for international commercialization efforts, for clinical and product development activities and for other working capital and general corporate purposes.
-See page S-5 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the SEC under the Securities Exchange Act of 1934, as amended (the Exchange Act), which are incorporated by reference into this prospectus supplement, to read about certain factors you should consider before deciding whether to invest in the securities offered by this prospectus supplement and the accompanying prospectus.
+We intend to use the net proceeds of this offering to continue our commercialization efforts for clinical and product development activities and for other working capital and general corporate purposes.
+See "Use of Proceeds."

+Investing in our securities involves a high degree of risk.
+Please see "Risk Factors" beginning on page S-7 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the SEC under the Securities Exchange Act of 1934, as amended (the Exchange Act), which are incorporated by reference into this prospectus supplement, to read about certain factors you should consider before deciding whether to invest in the securities offered by this prospectus supplement and the accompanying prospectus.